tim-hub/Coursera_Capstone/REPORT.md

-# Exploratory data analysis for Neighbourhoods in Auckland
+# Exploratory Data Analysis for Neighbourhoods in Auckland

 **A Capstone Project - The Battle of Neighbourhoods**

 ## 1 Introduction